-53, 193 kilograms of containers were sold and 50,533 kilograms were available for recovery.
-Of the recoverable containers, 4,691 kilograms (9.3%) were collected.
-Glycol and glycol container recovery is a concern across the country and the industry management organizations are considering a nation-wide study to determine the cause.
+49,171 kilograms of containers were sold in 2015 and 49,171 kilograms of containers were available for recovery.
+Of the recoverable containers 8,010 kilograms (16.3%) were collected.
+Glycol and glycol container recovery is a concern across the country and industry management organizations are investigating the low recovery rate.